Alkathos/Team-Profile-Generator/README.md

 ## Tests

-you will need to run the code below to test code
+You will need to run the code below to test code

 ```bash
 npm run test